 BUT, as you likely know, there’s a dark side to story too…

-We’d be fooling ourselves if we simply said to pay heed to the stories.
+We’d be fooling ourselves if we simply said to pay heed to all the stories.

 Some of your clients might even spend time and energy spinning stories about why they can’t follow your recommendations.
 (Time to serve, not please!)

-Because of this, you may have grown to dread story.
+Because of this, you may have grown to dread the story.

 You may find yourself drained after sessions, trapped in feeling more like a friend than a professional.